Mammuthus meridionalis: Evolution

 European M. meridionalis specimens from around 2-1.7 million years ago are assigned to the subspecies M. meridionalis meridionalis.
 Advanced late Early Pleistocene populations of M. meridionalis in Europe, spanning from around 1.7-0.8 million years ago are assigned to the subspecies M. meridionalis vestinus (including the likely synonym M. meridionalis depereti) and M. meridionalis tamanensis.
 These two subspecies may be synonymous with each other.'
 Steppe mammoths replaced M. meridionalis in Europe in a diachronous mosaic pattern at the end of the Early Pleistocene, between around 1 and 0.8-0.7 million years ago, which was also co-incident with the arrival of the straight-tusked elephant (Palaeoloxodon antiquus) into Europe, which may have out-competed M. meridionalis.'
 During the interval of replacement, M. meridionalis and M. trogontherii may have co-existed in some localities, with rare specimens with molar morphology intermediate between the two species suggesting that there may have been hybridisation between them.
 Fossilised molars from the North Sea region suggest that for a time it may have alternated between occupation by M. meridionalis and M. trogontherii, the former being present in intervals of relative warmth and the latter in cooler intervals, perhaps occasionally coexisting.

 The dwarf mammoth species Mammuthus creticus, which inhabited the island of Crete at some point during the Early Pleistocene to early Middle Pleistocene, is suggested to have descended from M. meridionalis.'

 Relationship with humans

 Remains of M. meridionalis at several sites have been found with cut marks and/or associated with stone tools, suggested to represent evidence of butchery by archaic humans.
-A number of bones of Mammuthus meridionalis from the Dmanisi site in Georgia, dating to 1.8 million years ago have cut marks likely created by local Homo erectus georgicus.
+A number of bones of Mammuthus meridionalis from the Dmanisi site in Georgia, dating to 1.8 million years ago have cut marks likely created by Homo georgicus whose remains are also found at the site.
 At the Fuente Nueva-3 and Barranc de la Boella sites in Spain, dating to approximately 1.3 and 1-0.8 million years ago respectively, remains of M. meridionalis are associated with stone tools (in the latter site of the Acheulean type), primarily lithic flakes.
-At Barranc de la Boella, some rib bones possibly bear cut marks, with cut marks being definitvely reported from bones found at Fuente Nueva-3.
+At Barranc de la Boella, some rib bones possibly bear cut marks, with cut marks being definitively reported from bones found at Fuente Nueva-3.
+Though no human remains have been found at these sites, Homo antecessor has been recorded from roughly contemporaneous deposits elsewhere in Spain.
 These sites likely represent evidence of opportunistic scavenging, rather than active hunting.